alienflip/zku.one-Course/week_6/README.md

 1.b.
 Why HarmonyLightClient has bytes32 mmrRoot field and EthereumLightClient does not?
 (You will need to think of blockchain architecture to answer this)

 ```
+The light client for ethereum is more resource-intensive since it requires tracking every single header of the Ethereum blockchain, and it requires Ethash verification.
+On harmony, this is not necessarily the case.
 ```

 # Rainbow Bridge